 But it was also the start of my complete mistrust of any Cuban man who ever came to talk to me.

 I’m just getting started.
-Soon to follow is Part 2 of my Harassment in Cuba series, with several worse stories than this!
+Check out Part 2 of my Harassment in Cuba series, with several worse stories than this!
+Then there’s Part three and the bonus post on dancing.
 Do you have any similar stories?
 Leave them in the comments!